TOMToolkit/tom_base/docs/common/email_configuration.rst

 Email delivery is a Django feature.
 There are no TOM Toolkit-specific email settings.
-See Django's `Sending email <https://docs.djangoproject.com/en/5.2/topics/email/>`_ topic guide for all the details.
+See Django's `Sending email <https://docs.djangoproject.com/en/5.2/topics/email/>`_ topic guide for details.
 This section aims to put the Django configuration in a TOM Toolkit context.
 Email is not configured out of the box.

 ..
 Note::
    **These instructions will change**.
 This page describes email configuration as of Django 5.2.
-Django's email framework being moderized over the current (6.1) and future releases:
+Django's email framework is being moderized over the current (6.1) and future releases:

    - Django 6.0 rebuilt ``django.core.mail`` on Python's modern email API and deprecated the ``(name, address)`` tuple form of ``MANAGERS`` and ``ADMINS`` that we show below.
    - Django 6.1 introduced a ``MAILERS`` setting dictionary, similar to the ``DATABASES`` and ``CACHES`` configuration dictionaries.
-   - Django 7.0 removes ``EMAIL_BACKEND`` and the other ``EMAIL_*`` settings.
+   - Django 7.0 removes ``EMAIL_BACKEND`` and the other ``EMAIL_*`` settings, the settings
+     we describe here.

    Expect this page to change as TOM Toolkit moves to those releases (see the `Django 6.0 <https://docs.djangoproject.com/en/6.1/releases/6.0/>`_ and